scherng/CMDBSvc/README.md

     - this is mostly for simplicity purposes.
 But also to not spend too much time in the developing queries revision for MongoDB.
     - if Update is needed, then it will be done as part of the ingestion, and we would need to store the origination id (right now omitted after normalization) to compare the data.
 - The ci_id is normalized throughout collections, no information of the CI entity type is exposed from the id.
-- Assumptions on Dependency Mappings
+- I'm not sure on Dependency Mappings relatioships, I'm guessing could be the correlation between App to Users or hierarchy of groups/permissioning.
+Right now it is not represented in the code, though the code can be enhanced easily to do cross-collection search.
-- The natural language prompt can only work on a single collection at a time
+- The natural language prompt can only work on a single collection at a time.
+-

 ## API Endpoints